biorobotics/cuboidMACC-DARS24/README.md

 ## Test Data
 The 185 of the test structures from the paper are specified as .npy files in src/data/random_10x10x4_15blocks.
 The last 15 are the struct_10x10x4_n{i}.npy files in src/data/random.

-The structures named struct_10x10x4_n{i}.npy in a folder at path/to/folder (e.g. "cuboidMACC-DARS24/src/data/random") can be processed programmatically by:
+The structures named structure_prefix{i}.npy in a folder at path/to/folder (e.g. "struct_10x10x4_n{i}.npy" in "cuboidMACC-DARS24/src/data/random") can be processed programmatically by:

 ```python
   from parallelization import  run_structures